 Linux provides an event system that provides information about changes within a file system called inotify.
 As far as I’m aware of virus scanner are using this event system.

 The following figure gives on overview on the design from a high level view with an integration into a SWIFT framework.
 SWIFT provides the clustering capabilities.
-A single Open LTFS node is not aware of other Open LTFS nodes beside the fact that the tapes need to be distributed between the different nodes and a tape can be used on node.
+A single Open LTFS node is not aware of other Open LTFS nodes beside the fact that the tapes need to be distributed between the different nodes and a tape can be used only on one node.

 Within this figure the Open LTFS software consists of the following: